 The specialty coffee industry is at a crossroads.
 Consumer expectations for ethical sourcing have never been higher, and the traditional fair trade model—while foundational—is being reexamined.
-As a foodservice operator, understanding where fair trade is heading isn't just a supply chain decision; it's a competitive advantage.
+As a foodservice operator, understanding the future of fair trade coffee isn't just a supply chain decision; it's a competitive advantage.

 For a comprehensive foundation, see our